Thru-Hike Tent Materials: Silpoly vs Silnylon vs DCF

 Bulky

-Any DCF tent will be much bulkier than either other type of fabric, this is due to the need to fold and the inability to stuff as you can develop pin-hole problems over time with folds overlaying each other.
+Any DCF tent will be much bulkier than either other type of fabric, and this is due to the need to fold and the inability to stuff as you can develop pin-hole problems over time with folds overlaying each other.

 Snow Shedding

-One of the things I was not aware of before was shedding on DCF but per a discussion, on Reddit, many came to state that it is not as good a material for snow versus the other two, since most common thru-hikes aren’t four-season I hadn’t encountered this prior.
+One of the things I was not aware of before was shedding on DCF, but per a discussion on Reddit, many came to state that it is not as good a material for snow versus the other two since most common thru-hikes aren’t four-season I hadn’t encountered this prior.

 Waterproof Coatings

-A polyurethane coating, or PU, is very common and has a long history as a waterproofing option but it comes with side effects like tearing easily, and over time this coating has issues where it can peel off.
+A polyurethane coating, or PU, is very common and has a long history as a waterproofing option, but it comes with side effects like tearing easily, and over time, this coating has issues where it can peel off.

-As to the finishing of waterproofing, a PU-based coating can be seam-taped for waterproofing whereas a silicone coating will need seam sealing after the fact.
+As to the finishing of waterproofing, a PU-based coating can be seam-taped for waterproofing, whereas a silicone coating will need seam sealing after the fact.

 Putting the Materials Against Each Other